-Appeal Procedures: The Director of Student Aid and Scholarships, along with the Academic Dean, will review the student's academic history.
-The Academic Dean will determine whether or not satisfactory academic progress is met.
+Appeal Procedures: The Director of Student Aid and Scholarships, along with the Financial Aid Appeals Committee, will review the student's academic history.
+The committee will determine whether or not satisfactory academic progress is met.

 Re-Establishing Eligibility to Receive Financial Aid: If a student does not meet satisfactory academic progress the student must earn: